RedisLabs/redislabs-docs/content/rs/security/admin-console-security/user-security.md

 1. User Lockouts
 1. Account inactivity timeout

-To enforce a more advanced password policy, we recommend that you use LDAP integration with an external identity provider, such as Active Directory.
+To enforce a more advanced password policy, we recommend using LDAP integration with an external identity provider, such as Active Directory.

 ### Enabling the password complexity profile